-He has also co-authored four policy reports for Brookings Mountain West.
-His articles have been published in Political Research Quarterly, Social Science Quarterly, Foreign Policy Analysis, Latin American Research Review, Studies in Comparative International Development, International Interactions, International Relations of the Asia Pacific, Public Performance and Management Review, State and Local Government Review, Industrial Relations Journal, Journal of East Asian Studies, and Global Health Governance.
+Professor Tuman’s articles have been published in several journals, including Political Research Quarterly, Social Science Quarterly, Foreign Policy Analysis, Party Politics, Latin American Research Review, Studies in Comparative International Development, International Interactions, International Relations of the Asia Pacific, Public Performance and Management Review, State and Local Government Review, Industrial Relations Journal, Journal of East Asian Studies, Latin American Policy, and Global Health Governance.
+In addition, he has published five research reports on Latinos in Nevada with Brookings Mountain West.

 Professor Tuman is the past president of the Pacific Coast Council of Latin American Studies and the International Studies Association-West.
 He has also served as Program Chair for Latin American Studies at UNLV.